ScioShield/Tartarus/README.md

 ## Future improvements
 ~~Add an Opnsense node~~
-Add a Remnux/CSI Linux node
-Use Ansible to provision all the nodes for true idempotence
 Look into a cloud deployment mode of Elastic like I did in https://github.com/ScioShield/Elastic-Cloud-Agent for those who don't have 64GB RAM :) This will need two scrips (a .ps1 and a .sh) to do all the config and change the Vagrantfile.
 I'd rather provisioning happen on the host and the guest can be as isolated as needed.

 ## Licenses